INVESTMENT FIRM PRIVACY NOTICE

 For any queries relating to this privacy notice or more general data protection queries, please contact us at firstname.lastname@example.org or alternatively by post at The Investor Compensation Company D.A.C., c/o Central Bank of Ireland, PO Box 11517, Spencer Dock, North Wall Quay, Dublin 1.

-If you are not satisfied with any response you receive from us or have any further issue relating to the manner in which we handle your personal information, you can make a complaint to the Office of the Data Protection Commissioner in Ireland.
+If you are not satisfied with any response you receive from us or have any further issue relating to the manner in which we handle your personal information, you can make a complaint to the Data Protection Commission in Ireland (the “DPC”).
 For more information, please see www.dataprotection.ie.

 CHANGES TO THIS NOTICE